Devops on Azure

 “Azure support for Docker, Kubernetes, Puppet, Terraform, Cassandra, and other open source tools has become very important to us and has really accelerated our move into Azure.”

-Start practising effective DevOps
+Start practicing effective DevOps

-Jumpstart DevOps in your organisation
+Jumpstart DevOps in your organization

 Deploy prebuilt DevOps solutions